theforeman/theforeman.org/_posts/2017-07-18-adding-new-subnet-for-provisioning.md

 discover host, I will make sure that Discovery Smart Proxy feature is installed on any Smart Proxy accessible from my new Subnet (that would be typically the very same host).

-Oh, I almost forgot!
-I don't want the foreman-installer to overwrite my customized dhcpd.conf file anymore, therefore I will tell it not to do so:

-    # foreman-installer -v -n --scenario katello \
-        --foreman-proxy-dns=true --foreman-proxy-dns-managed=false \
-        --foreman-proxy-dhcp=true --foreman-proxy-dhcp-managed=false

-Be sure to review the puppet output first and then run without dry-run option (-n) to commit the changes.

-Unfortunately it is not possible to disable TFTP puppet management, but that will not collide with foreman-bootloaders in any way.